sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 <img src="./selfattentionimages/loss_box_reg.JPG" alt="predicted18" style="zoom:20%;" >
 <figcaption>MaskRCNN model with Self Attention layer: Loss values for 10 epochs</figcaption>
 </figure>
+As can be seen from the total loss graph, the loss value increases from 1 epoch to 6 epochs, after which it reaches a minimum at 9 epochs.
+The maskrcnn_classifier_loss follows a similar trend.
+The maskrcnn_mask_loss and maskrcnn_bbox_loss (objectness loss) values show a general decreasing trend.

 <figure align="center">
 <img src="./images/resnetbacknopretr/loss_value.jpg" alt="predicted1" style="zoom:40%;" >